wp-plugins/flyzoo/readme.txt

 * Chat Rooms: full featured group chats with avatars, emoticons, moderation, image and video sharing with automatic preview and more...

-* Live Support: help customers as they browse your website and increase sales!
+* Live Support: help customers and increase sales!

 * Embedded Chat Room: give direct access to a chat room by embedding it into a page (PRO Plan)